gbarros-dev/reddit-clone/README.md

 CLERK_WEBHOOK_KEY='clerk webhook key'
 ```

 Ps.: we make use of Clerk webhook to create a user on our database whenever it is created on Clerk.
-We store just basic information so we can provide some user inforamtions regarding name, username and account image.
+We store just basic information so we can provide some user informations regarding name, username and account image.

 ## How do I deploy this?